top of page

 🚔 1.
 You Could Be Arrested

-If you refuse to attend, the police may arrest you to carry out the interview.
-This could happen at your home, workplace, or even in public, leading to unnecessary embarrassment and stress.
+If you refuse to attend, the police might decide to arrest you to carry out the interview.
+This could happen at your home, workplace, or even in public, which can lead to unnecessary embarrassment and stress.

-• You could be held in custody for hours or overnight,
+• You could be held in custody for hours or even overnight.

-• You’ll lose control over when and where the interview happens.
+• You’ll lose control over when and where the interview occurs.

 ⚖️ 2.
 Your Legal Position Could Weaken

-If you attend voluntarily, you can prepare with a solicitor and understand the allegations beforehand.
-If you're arrested, you may be questioned under pressure with less time to prepare or think clearly.
+If you choose to attend voluntarily, you can prepare with a solicitor and understand the allegations beforehand.
+In contrast, if you're arrested, you may be questioned under pressure with less time to prepare or think clearly.

-Police may view your refusal to attend as uncooperative, which could impact how they approach the case — even if that perception isn’t fair.
+Moreover, police may interpret your refusal to attend as uncooperative, which could unintentionally impact how they handle your case.
+Such perceptions can be damaging, even if they are not justified.

 🕐 3.
 You Lose Flexibility

-Voluntary interviews are usually scheduled at a convenient time.
-If you're arrested, the police choose the time and location — not you.
-If you don't attend a voluntary Police interview in England what are the consequences?
+Voluntary interviews are typically scheduled at a convenient time for you.
+If you get arrested, however, the police will dictate the time and location — you do not have any say in it.

-Yes — but only with a solicitor. or a Police Station Rep. Police voluntary interviews are often used in cases involving:
+Police voluntary interviews are often relevant in cases involving:

 • Sexual offences